 Jing Soda has created an alternative soda line that is devoid of ALL harmful ingredients and instead is infused with superfoods and superherbs!
 It won’t flood your body with processed sugar, chemical sweeteners, preservatives, dyes, or additives but WILL deliver powerful healthy ingredients that satisfy your mouth and fuel your body.
 You can drink as much of these sodas as you like and they will only make you MORE healthy!

-Enjoy these five delicious flavors by adding a squirt or two into a glass of sparkling water any time you are craving a delicious soda experience:
+Enjoy these seven delicious flavors by adding a squirt or two into a glass of sparkling water any time you are craving a delicious soda experience:

 Bursting with mouthwatering cherry cola flavor, Reishi mushroom offers you physical/mental health and mood support.